 Implications for the Classroom and School Include:

-- Integrating indigenous knowledge and perspectives in all curricular areas as an integral part of all learning (and not as an “add-on”)..
-This often requires educators to see themselves as learners and seek to develop their own understandings first.
+- Integrating indigenous knowledge and perspectives in all curricular areas as an integral part of all learning (and not as an “add-on”, or to do “only if there is time”).

 Relevant Core Competencies